• About

 03 Thursday Mar 2016

-Posted by Susana Weber in Caribbean, Painting, still life, Travel, Uncategorized, watercolor
+Posted Caribbean, Painting, still life, Travel, Uncategorized, watercolor

-Posted by Susana Weber in Art, Caribbean, Food, Painting, still life, Travel, Uncategorized
+Posted Art, Caribbean, Food, Painting, still life, Travel, Uncategorized

 art, arts, food, painting, St Martin, still life, Susana Weber, texture, travel, vacation, watercolor